-(A) In addition to the limits on promotional credits in section 3772.23 of the Revised Code, each casino operator licensee's or applicant's internal control system shall include internal controls for the authorization, issuance, recording, and auditing of complimentaries, including cash and non-cash gifts.
-These internal controls shall include the procedures by which the casino operator licensee or applicant delegates to its employees the authority to approve the issuance of complimentaries and the procedures by which conditions or limits that may apply to this authority are established and modified, including limits based on relationships between the authorizer and recipient.
+(A) In addition to the limits on promotional credits in section 3772.23 of the Revised Code, each casino operator's internal control system shall include internal controls for the authorization, issuance, recording, and auditing of complimentaries, including cash and non-cash gifts.
+These internal controls shall include the procedures by which the casino operator delegates to its employees the authority to approve the issuance of complimentaries and the procedures by which conditions or limits that may apply to this authority are established and modified, including limits based on relationships between the authorizer and recipient.

 (C) The internal audit department shall review the reports required in paragraph (B) of this rule at least monthly.
 These reports shall be made available to the commission, audit committee of the board of directors, and any other entity designated by the commission, upon request.